Best Ellipticals for 2020

 - Warranty: Make sure that you read the fine print on the warranty so that you know exactly what you’re getting into with your machine.
 The shorter the warranty, the less durable the machine.
 There’s usually a reason the company only offers a warranty for a certain time frame.

 Now that you know what to look for in terms of durability, what extra features should your home elliptical have?
-The following features add a lot to the machine, if you can afford it.

 - Customized Programs: The best ellipticals have many preset programs installed that will help mix up your workout routine.
 These can increase your progress and help you to exercise more efficiently.